What You Should Know About Comprehensive vs Collision

 Here's an example.
 Let's say you pay $500 for collision and comprehensive insurance coverages each year.
 Multiplying that number by 10 and you would get $5,000.
 The car's current value is $3,000.
 Because $3,000 is less than $5,000, it would be wise not to spend money on collision and comprehensive insurance coverages any longer.

-A recent survey by SmartFinancial found the average cost of comprehensive insurance to be $123 per year and the average cost of collision insurance to be $491 per year.
+A recent survey by SmartFinancial found the average cost of comprehensive coverage to be $123 per year and the average cost of collision protection to be $491 per year.
 Costs varied widely from insurance company to insurance company.

 It is important to shop around to get the best deal.
 SmartFinancial makes this easy to do.
-With SmartFinancial’s help you’ll be comparing insurance rates from companies near you in no time.
+With SmartFinancial's help, you'll be comparing insurance rates from companies near you in no time.
 And because SmartFinancial has access to more than 200 insurance companies you are bound to find the coverage and price that you want.
+Start by entering your zip code below.
+The service is entirely free.

 Get a Free Auto Insurance Quote Online Now.